Optimizing Functionals on the Space of Probabilities with Input Convex Neural Networks: PDEs with known solutions

 We first evaluate our method on gradient flows whose corresponding PDEs have known solutions.
-We focus on three examples from \citet{carrillo2021primal} that combine the three types of functionals considered here (\sref{sec:grad_flows}): porous medium, non-linear Fokker-Planck, and aggregation equations.
-Throughout this section, we use our JKO-ICNN with $\tau=\eta=10^{-3}$ in the notation of Algorithm~\ref{alg:JKO-ICNN}.
+We focus on three examples from \citet{carrillo2021primal} that combine the three types of functionals introduced in Section \ref{sec:grad_flows}: porous medium, non-linear Fokker-Planck, and aggregation equations.
+We tackle 1D versions of these equations in this section, and consider a higher-dimensional $(\R^{20})$ Fokker-Planck equation in Appendix~\ref{app:WFhighdim}, where we show that the JKO-ICNN dynamics closely follow Langevin dynamics in recovering the Wasserstein gradient flow corresponding of this PDE (Fig.~\ref{fig:pde_flow_comparison}).
+Throughout this section, we use $\tau\!=\!\eta\!=\!10^{-3}$ in the notation of Algorithm~\ref{alg:JKO-ICNN}.